Authored by the expert who managed and guided the team behind the Italy Property Pack

 What's the average and median nightly price on Airbnb in Lake Como in 2026?

-As of the first half of 2026, the average nightly price for an Airbnb in Lake Como is approximately €240 ($280 USD), while the median sits closer to €190 ($220 USD).
+As of early 2026, the average nightly price for an Airbnb in Lake Como is about €220 to €250, or about $255 to $290, while the median is closer to €170 to €190, or about $195 to $220.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Lake Como.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Lake Como.

 How much do nightly prices vary by neighborhood in Lake Como in 2026?